Goose Down vs. Eiderdown – Which Is Best for Comforters?

 For the majority of us, goose down makes for the best duvet or comforter filler in terms of value.
 There are certainly several advantages to goose down, including:

 - Fill power - Aka fluffiness.
-The higher the fill power, the lighter and warmer it is.
+The higher the fill power, the warmer it is.

 - Insulation - Goose down creates insulating pockets that trap heat.

 - Durability - It’s resilient to compression and keeps its shape for years.

 - Affordability - Goose down, while expensive, is still good value for money.

 And regular duck down, you might be asking?
 While regular duck down offers superior sleep to synthetic alternatives, it has a lower fill power and down quality (duck down often has a large quantity of poorly-insulating feathers and hard, uncomfortable quills).

 But this article isn’t about goose down vs duck down.
 It’s about goose down vs eider duck down (or eiderdown, as it’s commonly called).

 Eiderdown is a very particular kind of duck down.
 It comes from the Common Eider, a seabird that breeds in the Arctic and inhabits Iceland, Scandinavia, Canada, the United Kingdom, and Siberia.

 These remarkable birds spend 10 months at sea.
 Here in Iceland, they return to land to lay and incubate their eggs, where they line nests with their soft, powerfully-insulating down (hence, eiderdown).
 In the four weeks from laying to hatching, eider ducks don’t eat, and only leave their nests to drink water.
 They lose a remarkable 35% of their total body weight in the process.